 Mr. Jack Lindquist, Executive Director, FHRLP

 Jack Lindquist’s volunteerism is focused on servant leadership roles.
-He is a member of the campaign leadership team for the Flint Hills Discovery Center and is a board member of their Foundation.
-He was also elected to the board of trustees for Bethany College in Lindsborg in 2020, serving on the Student Experience, and Advancement Committees.
+He is a special events volunteer for the Flint Hills Discovery Center, is a board member of the Foundation and 2023-24 Board President.
+He was elected to the board of trustees for Bethany College in Lindsborg in 2020, serving on the Student Experience, and Advancement Committees.
 In 2021 Jack was asked to add another role for his love of learning through history and story telling, when he was elected to the Friends of Ft Riley Museums board.

 Jack served on the Kansas 4-H Foundation’s Rock Springs Advisory for 15 years and is a past chair.
 On the home front Jack serves as President of his neighborhood HOA where he is also chair of his neighborhoods volunteer service team.

 Jack is married to retired State 4-H Specialist and National 4-H Hall of Fame Inductee Lindy (Richardson) Lindquist.

 “Attached you will find my completed profile and my additional analysis of Jack Lindquist for our Fall 2020 Semester class project.
 I hope I did an impressive career justice!

 The first report is the result of the interview.
 The analysis part is my own thoughts on the interview, what I learned, and how it connected to my coursework this semester.